9 Things to Avoid When Managing Social Media for a Brand

 How to Avoid It

-If you want to avoid this scenario from happening to you, here's what you can do:
+If you want to prevent a scenario like this, here's what you can do:

 • Acknowledge complaints quickly, even if you don’t have a solution yet.

-• Move conversations to DMs to sort it out, but don't forget to update things publicly afterward.
+• Move conversations to DMs to sort things out, but don't forget to create a public update about how you dealt with the issue.

 Some brands rely too heavily on chatbots and automated replies to handle their large number of customer interactions.
 Automation can be helpful for quick responses and handling large volumes of messages, but it lacks the human touch customers crave.
 In some cases, these robotic responses can come off as tone-deaf - and even make the company the subject of ridicule.